CALGARY CENTRE / NORTH HILL CENTRE

 Other local malls were developed in the city limits of Calgary.
 These included MARKET MALL {2.4 miles northwest} and NORTHLAND VILLAGE CENTRE {2.6 miles northwest}, both dedicated in 1971.
 1974 brought the completion of SOUTHCENTRE MALL {7.8 miles southeast}.

 For NORTH HILL CENTRE to remain competitive, it was deemed necessary to modernize the open-air structure.
-Construction commenced in March 1973 on a 2 million dollar renovation, which added a block of twenty stores along the south-facing front of the existing strip.
+Construction commenced in March 1973 on a 2 million dollar renovation.
+This added a block of twenty tenant spaces along the south-facing front of the existing store strip.

 The official name of the Simpsons-Sears at NORTH HILL CENTRE had been shortened to "Sears".
 The Loblaws Groceteria was now an Lmart, which was a short-lived discount foods division of Loblaws.
 The Dominion store had been operating under the Safeway Canada banner since 1971.